1754 Royal & Ancient Golf Club of St Andrews

 |Mr. John Young, Professor of Philosophy|

-The first competition was decided by the winner of the greatest number of holes, which was complicated to work out, but by 1759 this became the lowest number of strokes, as is normal today.
-In 1755, there was a triple way play off, apparently the first, when Thomas Boswell, WS, beat Baillie William Landale, the first winner in 1754, and the Hon James Leslie.
-Thomas Boswell would go on to win the Leith competition in 1758 and become their Captain as well as making written amendments to Rules 5 and 13.
-In 1757 and 1760 there were no competition at St Andrews, so it was not yet an established event.
+The first competition was decided by the winner of the greatest number of holes, which was a complicated calculation and, by 1759, this became the lowest number of strokes, as is customary today.
+In 1755, there was a triple way play off, when Thomas Boswell, WS, beat the Hon James Leslie and Baillie William Landale (the first winner from 1754).
+Thomas Boswell would go on to win the Leith competition in 1758 and become their Captain, as well as making written amendments to the Leith Rules 5 and 13.
+In 1757 and 1760 there were no competition at St Andrews, so it was claerly not yet an established event.

 One of the great traditions of the R&A is to retain the fiction of a competition to select their captain.
 The Captain is selected and then entered in a competition in which he is the sole competitor and is declared the winner after his first drive from the first tee.
 The caddie who collects the ball is rewarded with a sovereign.
 This is called 'playing in'.
 According to legend, all Captains have been played in this way, excepting only General Eisenhower in 1946 who refused to play from the first tee, in the light of the safety issues created by the enormous crowd that had gathered in his honour.